 Summer (June to August)

-Hanging baskets dry out 30 to 50 percent faster in warm months because air circulates around the pot on all sides.
-Check the soil every two to three days rather than weekly.
-Spider mites thrive in dry heat, so watch the undersides of tradescantia and string succulents closely.
-Move succulents as close to windows as possible to take advantage of peak light intensity.
-Outdoor hanging baskets should come inside if temperatures exceed 35C.
+Hanging baskets dry out faster in warm months because air circulates around the pot on all sides.
+Check the soil more often than you do in winter.
+Spider mites also love dry heat, so look closely at tradescantia and string succulents if leaves start to dull or spot.

 Autumn (September to November)